 Taxation Interest income from corporate bonds is generally subject to federal, state and/or local taxes.
-Investors who decide to sell bonds before the final maturity date may incur capital gains or losses and are advised to consult a tax advisor to ensure proper tax reporting.
+Investors who decide to sell bonds before the final maturity date may incur capital or ordinary gains or losses and are advised to consult a tax advisor to ensure proper tax reporting.

 Issuance Form Corporate bonds purchased through Raymond James are generally issued in book-entry form.
 This means that no physical certificates are issued to clients.
 Most corporate bonds have one master certificate, which is kept at a securities depository.
 An investor’s interest ownership in the certificate is recorded in his or her brokerage account.

 Commission and other Fees Bonds are traded on either a principal or agency basis.
 A trade done directly with an investor’s own firm is considered a principal trade and a markup/markdown may be included in a bond’s price.
 If using the firm as an agent to facilitate a trade with a different firm, an investor may pay a commission or a fee in addition to a bond’s price.
 Commission rates and markups vary among offerings and depend on the type of bond, the time remaining until maturity and size of the trade.

 Diversification is a time-tested strategy to help stabilize portfolio returns and meet specific investment objectives.
 However, diversification does not ensure a profit or protect against a loss.
 Corporate bonds come in a wide range of maturities, payment frequencies, coupon structures, credit ratings and other features, such as calls and survivor’s option.
 Bonds are issued by companies in many industries – from finance to healthcare to transportation.
 Choosing investments from different industries and issuers is important as they may behave differently in changing economic and market environments.
 Bond investors should monitor rating agency updates as well as company and industry news, and adjust their portfolios accordingly.